God’s Heart for Justice: Exploring Biblical Perspectives on Gun Violence in America – Part 2

 7. There is broad partisan agreement on some gun policy proposals, but most are politically divisive.

 8. Gun ownership is closely linked with views on gun policies.
-This is true even among gun owners and non-owners within the same political party, according to the April 2021 Center survey.
+This holds true even among gun owners within the same political party.
+It is also true for non-owners, according to the April 2021 Center survey.

 9. Americans in rural areas typically favor more expansive gun access, while Americans in urban places prefer more restrictive policies.

 I’m not against gun ownership.
 It behooves me why anyone needs an AR-15 rifle, the mass shooter’s weapon of choice.
-What fascinates me the most is that in spite of the horrific deaths that have occurred due to gun violence there are those who appear to place a greater value on gun ownership rights than on the innocent lives that have been lost due to gun violence.
+What fascinates me the most is that there are horrific deaths due to gun violence.
+Yet, some people value gun ownership rights more.
+They seem to place greater importance on these rights than on the innocent lives lost to gun violence.

-I continue to refer back to President George Washington’s prophetic warning in his farewell address offering his advice to the citizens of the United States.
-His key points were to warn Americans against the danger of political parties, to remain neutral in foreign conflicts and to celebrate their achievements.
-Washington warned the American people against the negative impact that opposing political parties could have on the country.
+I continue to refer back to President George Washington’s prophetic warning in his farewell speech.
+He offered his advice to the citizens of the United States.
+His key points were to warn Americans against the danger of political parties.
+He advised them to stay neutral in foreign conflicts.
+Washington also encouraged them to celebrate their achievements.
+Washington warned the American people against the negative impact that opposing political parties can have on the country.

-How does this reflect on the inability of lawmakers to past gun laws?
+How does this show on the inability of lawmakers to past gun laws?
 I’ve been pondering and searching for greater understanding of this for future posts.

-The change that’s needed to began to address many of society’s ills is a heart change.
+The change that’s needed to began to tackle many of society’s ills is a heart change.
 God holds every government leader accountable for their actions or inaction.

 “‘Where in God’s name is our backbone?’ ”